xorbitsai/xorbits/README.md

 ```

 ## API compatibility
-As long as you know how to use numpy, pandas and so forth, you would probably know how to use xorbits.
+As long as you know how to use numpy, pandas and so forth, you would probably know how to use Xorbits.

 All Xorbits APIs implemented or planned include: